 The U.S. Government has made the Pacific a strategic focus by expanding bilateral and multilateral climate change–related assistance to the region.
 USAID is focusing on climate change programs to improve the ability of the Pacific Small Island Developing States (PSIDS) to formulate and implement policies.
 We will assist the PSIDS to implement effective on-the-ground adaptation initiatives to strengthen communities’ resilience to climate change.
 Specifically, USAID’s climate change programs will address the region’s most urgent issues: food and water security, management of important and vulnerable coastal resources, and strengthening of disaster preparedness efforts.

-- USAID supported a vulnerability assessment for 28 communities in the Solomon Islands Province of Choiseul, conducted by the South Pacific Regional Environment Programme, in coordination with the Secretariat of the Pacific Community, the Government of the Solomon Islands, and other development partners.
+- USAID supported a vulnerability assessment for 28 communities in the Solomon Islands Province of Choiseul, conducted by the Secretariat of the Pacific Regional Environment Programme, in coordination with the Secretariat of the Pacific Community, the Government of the Solomon Islands, and other development partners.
 The results of the vulnerability assessment will influence the types of adaptation activities to be implemented by stakeholders.

 - USAID is addressing car wrecks in Kiribati through an end-of-life (EOL) vehicle cleanup project.
 A public campaign runs for several weeks prior to the first collections to tell the public about the collections project, and encourage people to identify wrecks for collection.